EdgeGallery/community/Security WG/Security Testing/EdgeGallery Security Design for Release v0.9.1.md

-## need user non-root user to start and run app
+## a non-root user is added to the dockerfile, a non-root user is used to start, and the file directory Permission
 ***
 | Content                 | Related Information                                          |
 | ----------------------- | ------------------------------------------------------------ |